A Brief History of Queerness | LatestLY

 Was the Mona Lisa based on Leonardo da Vinci’s male lover?
 Queer identities aren't just a modern phenomenon.
 Here's a look at LGBTQ+ history through time.In 1476, a young Leonardo da Vinci (1452-1519) was investigated by the Florentine moral authorities.
 Someone had anonymously accused him of fornicating with a 17-year-old sex worker.
 But the charges were dropped because of a lack of evidence.

-Literary historian Dino Heicker, author of the 2025 German-language book "World History of Queerness", says there are contemporary sources proving that Leonardo loved men.
-He was particularly taken with an apprentice 28 years younger than him named Gian Giacomo Caprotti, also known as as "Salaj" (or "little devil").
-And they lived together for many years.
+German literary historian Dino Heicker, the author of a book about the history of queerness," says there are contemporary sources that prove Leonardo loved men and was particularly taken with an apprentice 28 years younger than him named Gian Giacomo Caprotti, whom he nicknamed Salai ("little devil").
+They lived together for many years.

-A few years ago, Italian art historians thought they had found proof that the world-famous Mona Lisa was not Lisa del Giocondo, the wife of a Florentine merchant — but Caprotti instead.
+A few years ago, Italian art historians thought they had found proof that the world-famous Mona Lisa was not a depiction of Lisa del Giocondo, the wife of a Florentine merchant, but of Caprotti instead.
 He modeled for da Vinci several times and researchers say that the resemblance is unmistakable.
-Additionally, the letters L and S (for Leonardo and Salaj) can even be seen in the eyes of the Mona Lisa, as well as the endearing words, "mon salaj" (or "My Salaj"), which may also be a rough anagram of "Mona Lisa."
+Additionally, the letters L and S (for Leonardo and Salai) can even be seen in the eyes of the Mona Lisa, as well as the endearing words, "mon salai," which could also be an anagram of "Mona Lisa."

-But the Louvre Museum, where the world-famous painting hangs, isn't convinced of the theory.
-Is it true?
-Da Vinci and his companion took this secret to their graves.
+But the Louvre Museum, where the world-famous painting hangs, isn't convinced of the theory?
+Da Vinci and his companion took their secrets to their graves.

-In 1550, Leonardo's first biographer Giorgio Vasari wrote that the painter took "peculiar pleasure" in the beautiful boy — where the word "peculiar" functioned as a euphemism for da Vinci's queerness.
+In 1550, Leonardo's first biographer, Giorgio Vasari, wrote that the painter took "peculiar pleasure" in the beautiful boy, the word "peculiar" functioning as a euphemism for da Vinci's queerness.

 The biblical city of Sodom as a den of iniquity

-"When a majority defines what is normal and abnormal and declares a binary gender model to be the norm, this creates a difficult environment for minorities who feel differently," says Dino Heicker.
+"When a majority defines what is normal and abnormal and declares a binary gender model to be the norm, this creates a difficult environment for minorities who feel differently," Heiker says.

-In his book, he states the draconian punishments were sometimes inflicted upon queer, non-binary or transgender people who indulged in what was referred to at the time as "unnatural" lifestyles.
-They were put in chains, stoned, castrated or ended up burned at the stake.
-Those meting the punishment used the Bible to legitimize their persecution of queer people, especially the story of Sodom and Gomorrah — the cities destroyed by God because of what the book classifies as "sinful" behavior.
+In his book, he lists some of the draconian punishments that were inflicted upon queer, non-binary or transgender people in the past.
+They were accused of indulging in what was referred to at the time as an "unnatural" lifestyle and at times put in chains, stoned, castrated or even burned at the stake.
+Those meting the punishment sometimes used the Bible to legitimize their persecution of queer people, especially the biblical story of Sodom and Gomorrah — these cities were destroyed by God because of "sinful" behavior.
 The term "sodomy" has also been used as a synonym for homosexuality.

 Varieties of love in antiquity

-The Greek philosopher Aristotle (384-322 BC) once said that lawmakers on the island of Crete came up with something very special to celebrate new births: pederasty, or "boy love," when an older man took a young man into his home to train him sexually.
+The Greek philosopher Aristotle (384-322 BC) said that lawmakers on the island of Crete had come up with something very special to celebrate new births: pederasty, or "boy love," when an older man took a young man into his home to train him sexually.
 "Sexual favors were expected from the younger man, but this was not viewed disparagingly by society," explains Dino Heicker.

-In ancient times, there was nothing wrong with men having sex with other men or boys, "as long as they played the active role," explains Dino Heicker.
+In ancient times, there was nothing considered wrong with men having sex with other men or boys, "as long as they played the active role," says Heicker.
 "The penetrated man, i.e. the inferior man, was considered effeminate and was considered socially inferior."
 In the Roman Empire, people liked to accuse their political opponents of being sexually passive, because "it was a way of tarnishing their honor."

 A 'crime against nature'